 The Department of Defense’s premier law enforcement agency, the U.S. Army Criminal Investigation Command, commonly known as Army CID, is actively recruiting qualified Soldiers who are interested in pursuing a career as a federal law enforcement officer.

 Special Agents with CID are some of the most highly-trained and experienced detectives in the law enforcement arena.
-They are responsible for investigating felony-level crime that has an Army nexus, conducting protective-service operations, conducting counter-narcotic operations, developing criminal intelligence, and working with Federal, state and local law enforcement agencies worldwide.
+They are responsible for investigating felony-level crime that has an Army nexus, conducting protective-service operations, conducting counter-narcotic operations, developing criminal intelligence, and working with Federal, state and local law enforcement agencies worldwide.“Without a doubt, this is the best job in the Army,” said Special Agent Erick Bryant, an 18-year veteran of CID who has mentored more than 100 apprentice special agents during his career.
+Asked if he feels like his work has a made a difference in terms of protecting Soldiers and the Army as a whole, Bryant replies with a resounding, “Yes, absolutely.”

 “I feel as though I am contributing to other's welfare,” said Bryant.
 “It's my experience that every agent I've encountered wants to help victims.
 On some level, it's a common thread with every agent.
 That shared goal brings us together and gives us a common purpose … there is strength in that.”